 Let us return to the initial question: Does Industry 4.0 lead to perfection?

-The answer is no, not in the sense of an error-free, rigid factory.
-Industry 4.0 does not aim for a final ideal state, but rather creates the conditions for production that monitors itself, continuously develops and can respond flexibly to new requirements.
+The answer is “no” not in the sense of an error-free, rigid factory.
+Industry 4.0 does not aim for a final ideal state but instead creates the conditions for production that monitors itself, continuously develops and can respond flexibly to new requirements.

-Perfection thus becomes not a static goal, but an ongoing process of approximation – supported by data, artificial intelligence, networked systems and the people who use these technologies responsibly and sensibly.
-For companies, this means that those who implement Industry 4.0 strategically and holistically will achieve a level of quality, transparency and competitiveness that was previously hardly possible.
+Perfection thus becomes not a static goal, but an ongoing process of approximation – supported by data, AI, networked systems and the people who use these technologies responsibly and sensibly.
+For companies, this means that those who implement Industry 4.0 strategically and holistically will achieve a level of quality, transparency and competitiveness that was rarely possible before.